Whether you are a new T1D Family, a TrialNet participant, a healthcare provider, or a researcher — you'll find resources here.

 Dear TrialNet Family,

-As we announce the year one findings for the ATG-GCSF New Onset Study, I’d like to take a moment to give a big and well-deserved thank you to everyone who made this study possible:
+As we announce the 2-year findings for the ATG-GCSF New Onset Study, I’d like to take a moment to give a big and well-deserved thank you to everyone who made this study possible:

 This study was designed to build on prior findings of a pilot study suggesting thymoglobulin (ATG) combined with pegylated granulocyte colony stimulating factor (GCSF) preserved insulin production for more than 1 year after treatment in people who had type 1 diabetes for 4 months to 2 years.

 Participants were divided into three groups: one group received ATG, one group received ATG combined with GCSF, and one group received a placebo (looks like the study drug but is inactive).
-Everyone is participating in the study for two years.
+Everyone participated in the study for 2 years.

 In addition, TrialNet is continually planning and launching new studies.
-Also, we always encourage family members of people with T1D to get screened through the Pathway to Prevention study.
+And, we always encourage family members of people with T1D to get screened through the Pathway to Prevention study.

 I am a current TrialNet Participant